bobwmcgrath/firefly/README.md

 Things to do:

-convert arduino code to C code for the attiny10 (fireflyArduino.ino -> main.cpp)

 optimize for low power consumption

 figure out how well this will work with more than 2 fireflys